What is it?

 However, she visited the site later and realized that while she felt part of a familiar photograph, image, or film, the piece itself was different.
 She stated that when she arrived by car at the location, it seemed smaller than when visiting the work.
 One is required to separate from the preexistent description of the Spiral Jetty and, therefore, is forced to invent a story of one’s encounter, to create a fictional space for its experience to inhabit and a way of speaking an operating in relationship to it.

 She realized that viewing it through media such as texts, film, and photographs only provided an alternate account of the piece.
 At the same time, the real experience of the site offered a dissimilar, mental, and physical, three-dimensional, and sequential description.
 She follows up, saying that she had to abandon the idea that Spiral Jetty needed to refer to nothing outside itself that Site and Non-site collapsed into a singular, albeit vertiginous pattern.

 How the work changes throughout the year

 With that in mind, it is evident that Spiral Jetty remained an ever-changing piece of artwork.
 It required one to view in relation to its surroundings as well as outside the frames and experimental restrictions imposed by these media.
 Visiting the site also means that the viewer has to drive there, usually from a distant area, and experience the whole journey.

 Depending on the period of the year, visitors could find Spiral Jetty submerged in salt, which serves as a material index of the passage of time.

-The salt only becomes an essential aspect of the piece after it reappeared as well as the experience of visiting the site was changed, as one could sense the salty, crystal-enveloped basalt champing underfoot.
+The salt only becomes an essential aspect of the piece after it reappeared.
+The experience of visiting the site was changed, as one could sense the salty, crystal-enveloped basalt champing underfoot.

 Video: Excerpt of 1970 Spiral Jetty movie